 Alexander the Great

 Leadership is defined as the art of motivating and guiding people toward a shared objective.
 This art includes the capacity of the individual to engage with others and inspire.
-Competent leadership is heavily dependent on effective communication skills and emotional intelligence.
+Competent leadership depends heavily on effective communication skills and emotional intelligence.
 In essence, leadership is about influence.

 The effective leader cultivates an environment that motivates and unifies the team.
 The priorities and values of the leader are imparted on the team, thereby implicating the importance of self-awareness and emotional intelligence in the actions of the leader.